flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/flags-messages.md

 === "19"
     CHECK HDG Flag

     This is displayed in amber and is also shown on the ECAM as a caution.
-It is shown if there is a 5 degree difference in heading between the Captain's PFD and the First Officer's PFD
+It is shown if there is a 5-degree difference in heading between the Captain's PFD and the First Officer's PFD.

 === "20"
     MACH Flag